-You know exactly what you want.
-If that’s really the case then you don’t need a designer you need a lackey who knows how to use illustrator and take orders well.
-Usually customer’s who “know” exactly what they want actually just “think” they only know what they want and once you’ve done the work they end up realizing how bad it is and then want something else.
-It just ends up being a long painful process for me and the customer.
-I’ve been a designer a long time and in leaner times I’ve taken on a few of these projects but it’s hard to do somebody else’s design work when the other person doesn’t know what they are doing.
+You know exactly what you want, you just need a designer to do it for you.
+If that’s really the case then you don’t need a designer you need a production artist who will follow orders blindly.
+The problem is that customers who “know” exactly what they want actually just “think” they know what they want and once they get what they ask for they tend to blame the designer for doing exactly what you hired them to do.
+I’ve been a designer for a long time and in leaner times I’ve taken on a few of these projects but it’s hard to do somebody else’s design work when the person calling the shots doesn’t have a clue as to what they are doing.

-Design is a weird business in that you constantly run across people that think that recognizing talent is the same thing as having it.
-I recognize delicious food when I taste it but I’m not a chef, I’ve read really good books but that doesn’t mean I’m an author.
-If I used a scalpel instead of a pen do you still think you could walk me through your nose job?
+Design is a strange business in that you often come across people that think that recognizing talent is the same thing as having it.
+I recognize delicious food when I taste it but that doesn’t make me an award winning chef, I’ve read some really good books but that doesn’t mean I’m the next Ernest Hemingway.
+If I picked up a scalpel instead of a pencil do you think you could walk me through your nose job?
 Wanting plastic surgery is a million miles away from being able to do it.
-Obviously being a designer isn’t the same as being a surgeon, but bad design, like bad plastic surgery, can really damage your appearance.
+Obviously being a designer isn’t the same as being a surgeon, but bad design, like bad plastic surgery, can do long irreparable harm to your image.

 The spec customer

 You’d like to see some sample designs to see if I’m a good fit.
-That’s called spec work and doing work on spec is just bad business.
-No designer should do it and if they give into it then they do nothing but devalue their services and hurt the design industry as a whole.
+That’s called spec work and doing work on spec is is a fools errand and makes no business sense whatsoever.
+No designer should agree to do work on spec and if they give into it then they do nothing but devalue their services and hurt the design industry as a whole.
 It’s kind of like letting me dig in your yard to see if I strike gold for you.
-I understand wanting to test drive a car before you buy it but spec work is more like having someone build you the car so you can take if for a test drive.

 The pipe dream customer